MitchellWT/gscan/README.md

 ## About

-Gscan is a Linux utility that allows for file system metadata capture and exporting of said collected meta data.
+gScan is a Linux utility that allows for file system metadata capture and exporting of said collected meta data.
 Metadata collected includes:

 - File path
 - File size (in bits)